GlobalFishingWatch/pipe-segment/README.md

 ## Updating dependencies

 Requirements files are compiled with [pip-tools].
+Inside [requirements/scheduler.in] and [requirements/worker.in]
-Inside [scheduler.in] and [worker.in] production dependencies are specified with restrictions.
+production dependencies are specified with restrictions.

-The [scheduler.in] is a superset of the [worker.in].
+The [requirements/scheduler.in] is a superset of the [requirements/worker.in].
-Thus, if you changed something in [worker.in], you must also re-compile [scheduler.in].
+Thus, if you changed something in [requirements/worker.in], you must also re-compile [requirements/scheduler.in].
 This is enforced using a unique Makefile command:
 ```shell
 make requirements-worker
 ```
-If you only modified something in [scheduler.in], you can just run
+If you only modified something in [requirements/scheduler.in], you can just run
 ```shell
 make requirements-scheduler
 ```